immcantation/enchantr/docs/vignettes/enchantr-vignette.md

 # enchantR reports

-The 'enchantr' package provides template parametrized reports to analyze AIRR-seq data with the Immcantation framework.
-The different reports can be used from the command line, to be incorporated into complex workflows, or can be used from RStudio to create project templates.
+The 'enchantr' package provides template parametrized reports to analyze AIRR-seq data with the [Immcantation](https://immcantation.readthedocs.io/en/stable/) framework.
+The different reports can be used from the command line, from RStudio to create project templates or incorporated into complex workflows.

 ## Quick start